Sierra Leone: Colonial era (1808–1961)

 Domestic slavery, which continued to be practised by local African elites, was abolished in 1928.
-A notable event in 1935 was the granting of a monopoly on mineral mining to the Sierra Leone Selection Trust, run by De Beers.
+In 1935, a monopoly on mineral mining was granted to the Sierra Leone Selection Trust, run by De Beers.
 The monopoly was scheduled to last 98 years.
 Mining of diamonds in the east and other minerals expanded, drawing labourers there from other parts of the country.

-In 1924, the UK government divided the administration of Sierra Leone into Colony and Protectorate, with different political systems constitutionally defined for each.
+In 1924, the UK government divided the administration of Sierra Leone into Colony and Protectorate, with different political systems for each.
 The Colony was Freetown and its coastal area; the Protectorate was defined as the hinterland areas dominated by local chiefs.
 Antagonism between the two entities escalated to a heated debate in 1947, when proposals were introduced to provide for a single political system for both the Colony and the Protectorate.
-Most of the proposals came from leaders of the Protectorate, whose population far outnumbered that in the colony.
-The Krios, led by Isaac Wallace-Johnson, opposed the proposals, as they would have resulted in reducing the political power of the Krios in the Colony.
+Most proposals came from leaders of the Protectorate, whose population far outnumbered the Colony's.
+The Krios, led by Isaac Wallace-Johnson, opposed the proposals, as they would have reduced the Krios' political power in the Colony.

-In 1951, Lamina Sankoh (born: Etheldred Jones) collaborated with educated protectorate leaders from different groups, including Sir Milton Margai, Siaka Stevens, Mohamed Sanusi Mustapha, John Karefa-Smart, Kande Bureh, Sir Albert Margai, Amadu Wurie and Sir Banja Tejan-Sie joined together with the powerful paramount chiefs in the protectorate to form the Sierra Leone People's Party or SLPP as the party of the Protectorate.
+In 1951, Lamina Sankoh collaborated with educated Protectorate leaders to form the Sierra Leone People's Party (SLPP) as the party of the Protectorate.
 The SLPP leadership, led by Sir Milton Margai, negotiated with the British and the educated Krio-dominated colony based in Freetown to achieve independence.
-Owing to the astute politics of Milton Margai, the educated Protectorate elites were able to join forces with the paramount chiefs in the face of Krio intransigence.
+Under Margai, educated Protectorate elites were able to join forces with the paramount chiefs in the face of Krio intransigence.
 Later, Margai used the same skills to win over opposition leaders and moderate Krio elements to achieve independence from the UK.

 In November 1951, Margai oversaw the drafting of a new constitution, which united the separate Colonial and Protectorate legislatures and provided a framework for decolonisation.
 In 1953, Sierra Leone was granted local ministerial powers and Margai was elected Chief Minister of Sierra Leone.
 The new constitution ensured Sierra Leone had a parliamentary system within the Commonwealth of Nations.
 In May 1957, Sierra Leone held its first parliamentary election.
-The SLPP, which was then the most popular political party in the colony of Sierra Leone as well as being supported by the powerful paramount chiefs in the provinces, won the most seats in Parliament and Margai was re-elected as Chief Minister by a landslide.
+The SLPP won the most seats in Parliament and Margai was reelected as Chief Minister by a landslide.

-1960 Independence Conference

-On 20 April 1960, Milton Margai led a 24-member Sierra Leonean delegation at constitutional conferences that were held with the Government of Queen Elizabeth II and British Colonial Secretary Iain Macleod in negotiations for independence held in London.

-On the conclusion of talks in London on 4 May 1960, the United Kingdom agreed to grant Sierra Leone independence on 27 April 1961.